NFPA 70E/CSA Z462 – Workplace Standard for Electrical Safety

 - Release stored electrical energy.

-- A description of the circuit and equipment to be worked on and its location
+- The location and description of the circuit and equipment to be worked on

 - A description of the work to be performed